liferay-gs-latam/dxp-cloud-api-client/README.md

 # dxp-cloud-api-client

-🚀 A CLI tool and programmable interface to interact with the [Liferay DXP Cloud API](https://api.liferay.cloud), supporting Basic Auth and `LCP CLI` authentication strategies.
+🚀 A CLI tool and programmable interface to interact with the Liferay DXP Cloud API, supporting secure Basic Auth for automation.

 ## ✅ Features

-- 🔐 Supports **Basic Auth** and **LCP CLI token-based** authentication
+- 🔐 Auth via Basic Auth with token retrieval from `/user`
 - 👥 Manage collaborators: update roles, remove users, list users
 - 📦 List all accessible DXP Cloud projects
 - 🔌 Easily pluggable into other systems (e.g. IGA solutions)